unoplatform/workshops/README.md

 - [Uno Bootcamp](uno-bootcamp): In this single day workshop, you'll be introduced to the development philosophy of Uno Platform and build a new application from scratch that uses the philosophy.
 You’ll also learn from productivity tips and how Uno works under the hood.

+- [SimpleCalc](simple-calc): The SimpleCalc workshop will guide you in setting up your developer environment to begin building your first app.
+You'll also gain insights into the tools, libraries, and patterns crucial for Uno Platform app development.

+- [TubePlayer](tube-player): In the Tube Player workshop, we will create a simple Uno Platform app for searching and playing YouTube videos.
+The app will have a search page for finding videos and a player page for watching them.

 ## Contributing and debugging the workshops

 Refer to [this page](test-docs.md) to learn more about how to test the workshops.